mwmckenzie/algorithmidi/README.md

 ## **Desktop Application - Coming Soon**

-The full-fledged Algorithmidi desktop application, currently under rigorous development, aims to bring the MMM's potential directly to your workspace.
+The full-fledged Algorhythmidi desktop application, currently under rigorous development, aims to bring the MMM's potential directly to your workspace.
 This tool is projected to redefine how music creators ideate, compose, and experiment.

 &nbsp;

 ## **Demo App - A Sneak Peek into Algorithmidi's Magic**

 Eager to witness the MMM in action?
-Algorithmidi's demo version is now in its testing phase.
+Algorhythmidi's demo version is now in its testing phase.
 Stay tuned for its anticipated release in Fall 2023, which promises a glimpse into the groundbreaking functionalities the platform offers.

 &nbsp;

-## **Highlight Reel - Algorithmidi's Symphony of Variations**
+## **Highlight Reel - Algorhythmidi's Symphony of Variations**

-Algorithmidi has successfully transformed iconic pieces from Beethoven and Bach to Joplin and Drubeck.
+Algorhythmidi has successfully transformed iconic pieces from Beethoven and Bach to Joplin and Drubeck.
 Each rendition is a testament to the MMM's adaptability and flair for innovation, whether it's giving a classic tune an electronic twist or introducing a new emotional depth to a contemporary track.

 &nbsp;